Goblins: Antisocial, Grotesque And Very Ugly Fairy Creatures In Ancient Beliefs

-Generally all tales describe them as very ugly, strange, grotesque fairy creatures that are capable of mischievous and often evil behavior.
+Generally, all tales describe them as ugly, strange, grotesque fairy creatures capable of mischievous and often evil behavior.
+They are associated with troubles.

-The name 'goblin' may derive from the Greek 'kobalos', which means 'villain' (or 'rogue').
-Its Latin name is 'cobalus' while its French name is 'gobelin' and in German tales, this being is 'cobalt'.
-Today, the creature is widely known under its English name: 'goblin' and this name characterizse evil and malicious spirits.
+The name 'goblin' may derive from the Greek 'kobalos,' which means 'villain' (or 'rogue').
+Its Latin name is 'cobalus' while its French name is 'gobelin,' and in German tales, this creature is 'cobalt.'
+Today, we know it under its English name: 'goblin,' and this name characterizes evil and malicious spirits.

-Tradition has it that they originate from a certain tribe of gnomes ruled by Ghob and according to ancient tradition, other gnomes called them – ‘ghob-lings’.
+Tradition has it that they originate from a particular tribe of gnomes ruled by Ghob, and according to ancient tradition, other gnomes called them – 'ghob-lings.'

-They are small (dwarfish) and grotesque, about the size of a fairy tale dwarf, however, giant goblins, whose height can reach two meters are mentioned in the mythology of the Germanic peoples.
-Goblins have unusually big ears and noses, dark skin and yellow very filthy teeth.
+They are small (dwarfish) and grotesque, about the size of a fairy tale dwarf; however, giant goblins, whose height can reach two meters, are mentioned in the mythology of the Germanic peoples.
+Goblins have enormous ears and noses, dark skin, and yellow, filthy teeth.

-Goblins prefer to dwell in caves, rock crevices and roots of ancient trees located in isolated places and hardly accessible mountain regions.
-They can even enter houses or disturb people by knocking on doors and walls and then immediately disappear.
-They smash pots, pull sleeping people out of bed, pulling pajamas off of them and make noises while moving furniture at night.
+Goblins prefer to dwell in caves, rock crevices, and roots of ancient trees in isolated places and hardly accessible mountain regions.
+They smash pots, pull sleeping people out of bed, pull pajamas off, and make noises while moving furniture at night.
+They can even enter houses or disturb people by knocking on doors and walls and immediately disappear.

 Statue of a goblin.
 Credit: Public domain